shpsyte/PagSeguro/README.md

 * .Visual Studio 2017
 * .Pagseguro.dll

+# Build With
+* .Visual Studio 2017

 ## How to Engage, Contribute and Provide Feedback
 You are also encouraged to start a discussion by filing an issue.

 ## Learning More
 For more information, contact me, out the joseluiz.net.
 It should answer any questions you have not covered by the versions documentation.